pjeby/mockdown/README.md

 If you have neither a callback-taking function or a promise, you can still use `wait(timeout)` to wait the specified number of milliseconds, `wait(aFunction)` to call `aFunction()` every millisecond until it returns true, or `wait(interval, aFunction)` to do the same thing with a specified number of milliseconds between checks.

 (By the way, if you need `wait()` to have a different name because you need to use the name `wait` for something else in your examples, you can rename it by changing the `waitName` option in a directive, or in the options you supply to the mockdown API.
-See the "Options Reference" and the section on using directives for more details.)
+See the sections below for more details.)

 ### Controlling Test Execution with Directives

 Sometimes, you need to have mocha skip a test and mark it pending.
 Other times, you may have code blocks in your documentation that you don't want to treat as tests at all!
-You can use **directives** to control these things, as well as setting other options.
+You can use **directives** to control these things, as well as to set other options like `waitName` or `printResults`.
 For example, to skip a single test and mark it pending, you can use:

 <!--mockdown-set: ++ignore -->